-6. Recordkeeping Requirements for Operators
+2. Recordkeeping Requirements for Operators

 - a.
 The following records shall be retained by the Operator, specifically the person who alone or along with the other persons has primary management and operational decision-making authority over any part of the activity: - i.
-A copy of the permit;

-- ii.
-Adverse incident reports, as defined in Appendix A, and rationale for any determination that reporting of an identifies adverse incident is not required; - iii.
+A copy of the permit; - ii.
+Adverse incident reports, as defined in Appendix A, and rationale for any determination that reporting of an identified adverse incident is not required; - iii.
 A copy of any corrective action documentation; and - iv.
 A copy of any spill, leak, or other unpermitted discharge documentation, as defined in Appendix A.

-7. Recordkeeping Requirements for Operators and/or For-hire Applicators
+3. Recordkeeping Requirements for Operators and For-hire Applicators

 - a.
-The following records shall be retained by the Operator and/or for-hire Applicator: - i.
+The following records shall be retained by the Operator and for-hire Applicator: - i.
 Name and license number of individual(s) who applied the product; - ii.
 Documentation of equipment calibration; - iii.
 Information on each treatment area, including location and size (acres or linear feet) of treatment area and the name of the waterbody to which products are applied; - iv.
 Name and quantity of each product applied to each treatment area; - v.
-Product application date(s); and - vi.
-Whether monitoring identified any possible or observable adverse incidents caused by application of products, during application or post-application.
+Product application date(s); - vi.
+Whether monitoring identified any possible or observable adverse incidents caused by application of products, during application or post-application; and - vii.
+Public notices published in newspapers in accordance with Section D.5.a a.
+In accordance with N.J.A.C.
+7:14A-2.11, the Operator shall allow an authorized representative of the Department access to any records and public noticesthat are required to be kept under the conditions of this general permit.

-8. Access to Records
+4. Access to Records